 There are two ways to handle this situation:

 - Ignore the yellow on that category.
 I know, it feels wrong to ignore it, but remember, red means stop, yellow means "proceed with caution".
-You can begin budgeting for those goals when the month rolls over.
+You can begin assigning money for those targets when the month rolls over.

-- Instead of setting the goal this month, set up your goal in the next month by advancing to next month's budget and editing the goal there.
-This will tell that goal to begin in the new month and the goal will be absent in your current month.
+- Instead of setting the target this month, set up your target amount in the next month by advancing to next month's budget and editing the target there, since you don’t need to assign money towards that expense this month.
+This will tell that target to begin in the new month and it will be absent in your current month.